-Matthew Stephenson is Policy and Community Lead for International Trade and Investment at the World Economic Forum, where he manages the Global Investment Policy and Practice initiative.
+Matthew Stephenson is Head of Investment Policy and Practice, World Economic Forum, where he manages the Global Investment Policy and Practice initiative.
 This initiative works in several emerging markets to identify measures that facilitate investment and maximise its development impact.
 Previously he led the workstream on outward FDI at the IFC, worked on Africa and on investment at the OECD and led the economic team on Afghanistan and economic programmes in the Middle East at the U.S. Department of State.
 He is a member of the T20 Task Forces on Trade and Investment and Digital Transformation, has a PhD from the Graduate Institute in Geneva, a master's from the Harvard Kennedy School and a bachelor's from Oxford University.